A Tapestry Woven by Many Different Hands

 Technical Consultants and Professional Advisors

 The following people have given generously of their special technical expertise in various fields in ways that have improved the effectiveness of our services or have played a key role in the growth of our organization.
-They are introduced in the approximate order in time of their involvement.
+They are introduced approximately in order of the time they became involved.

 Carol Middleton is a co-founder of the National Women’s Martial Arts Federation as well as director of the D.C.
 Self-Defense Karate Association, D.C.
 IMPACT, and Krav Maga D.C.
 She is now a seventh degree Black Belt in Tae Kwon Do.
 Carol has given Kidpower technical consultation since the beginning as well as opened doors for our organization in the Washington, D.C. area and in the martial arts world.

 Beth McGreevy is a Business IT Strategy Consultant who got our organization the kidpower.org domain name, created our first Web site, and served as our first webmaster.
-She created and maintains our international listserve.
-Beth is also a longtime instructor who taught our first workshop in Israel and now serves as our San Francisco Coordinator and Media and Technology Strategy Advisor.
+She created and maintains our internal international e-mail group of instructors, staff, and board members.
+Beth is also a longtime instructor who taught our first workshop in Israel.
+Beth now serves as our San Francisco Coordinator and Media and Technology Strategy Consultant, greatly improving our website and technical capacity.

 Lillian Roybal Rose, an internationally known expert in cross-cultural communication, has provided support and consultation to Kidpower for many years.
 Her seminars help people to overcome prejudices, heal wounds, and build bridges of understanding between people of very diverse backgrounds.

-Board Vice President Claire Laughlin is a communications consultant and trainer.
+Board Member Claire Laughlin is a communications consultant and trainer.
 When she was still in college, Claire came to me and said, “What you are doing is important, and I will do whatever it takes to help you.”
-As a staff person and volunteer, Claire brought order to our Central Office.
-She is a former instructor and longtime supporter.
-As chair of the Long Range Strategic Plan Task Force, Claire led the creation of a plan that defines a clear path for Kidpower’s future.
+As a staff person, she brought order to our Central Office.
+Over the years, Claire has led many important projects for our Board, such as our Long Range Strategic Planning Committee.
+Recently, Claire made it possible for me to participate in the Leadership Challenge program that she was leading, giving me important insights into my own growth as a leader and how we can grow Kidpower’s leadership into the future.

 Board member Arnie Kamrin is a businessman who has helped Kidpower find the right people to work with in corporations, obtained free Web exposure for Kidpower through Google, and saved Kidpower thousands of dollars in printing costs with Kinko’s.
 Arnie has also opened his home to Kidpower many times for trainings, gatherings, and meetings.
 He is a former instructor and longtime donor.
 Arnie’s daughter and son, Jackie and Rich, are also supporters who have helped Kidpower in different ways since they were children.

-Board member Sandra Menefee is an expert on organizational development who provides training and consultation to large corporations.
+Board member Sandra Menefee is an expert on organizational development who provides training and consultation to large corporations and county governments.
 She is a former instructor and center director for Kidpower as well as a longtime donor.
 For many years, Sandra has given me management coaching that has greatly improved my skills as a leader and has served as a wise and effective mediator when we have needed one.
-She facilitated and hosted our first two board retreats and led the first joint meeting of our Board and Senior Program Leaders and is currently guiding our Ready Power Committee for emergency preparedness and sustainability.
+She facilitated and hosted our first two board retreats and led the first joint meeting of our Board and Senior Program Leaders.
+Sandra is currently leading our Ready Power Committee for emergency preparedness and sustainability and still meets with me by phone every two weeks as a mentor and a friend.

-Vancouver Center director and training team member David Harrison, M.D., is an emergency room physician who has a passionate commitment to teaching effective self-defense.
-Dave has brought further organization and refinements to our services through the combination of his medical expertise with his self-defense background.
+Vancouver Center director and training team member David Harrison, M.D., is a physician who has a passionate commitment to teaching effective self-defense.
+Dave has brought important organization and refinements to our services through the combination of his medical expertise with his self-defense background.
 He has taken major leadership in improving our system of training padded instructors, including learning from Mark Morris how to build and improve the protective head-to-toe padded suit and writing a manual for padded instructors.
 He is also helping to further develop our training for trainers program.
+Currently, Dave is leading an exploration of how we might further improve our protective equipment to keep our padded instructors safe.

 Advocate Pervaiz Tufail is a management psychologist from Pakistan who trains professionals working with youth in dangerous situations.
-Pervaiz co-led our Reaching Out conference for professionals from developing countries and is currently using our program through his position with Plan Pakistan.
+Pervaiz co-led our Reaching Out conference for professionals from developing countries and is currently using our program through his work in health care in Pakistan.

 Board member Eileen diFranco is a public relations expert who has been advising Kidpower on how to increase our on-line presence, as well as being a generous donor.
-She initiated, fundraised for, and organized our One Million Safer Kids film, which is opening many doors for Kidpower.
+She initiated, fundraised for, and organized our One Million Safer Kids film, which is opening many doors for Kidpower and provides ongoing support to me in event planning, including our 25 Year Celebration Conference and International Child Protection Month.

 Law Enforcement Advisors